flyteorg/flyteidl/protos/docs/admin/admin.rst

    "RELAUNCH", "3", "This execution was launched with identical inputs as a previous execution."
    "CHILD_WORKFLOW", "4", "This execution was triggered by another execution."
    "RECOVERED", "5", "This execution was recovered from another execution."
+   "RECOVERED_CHILD_WORKFLOW", "6", "This execution was a child workflow recovered from another execution."

  <!-- end enums -->